zextras/tech-doc/source/_includes/_adminpanel/_domains/vhost.rst

 A **Virtual Host** is an alternative name given to a *domain* that can be used to access the same domain.
 To be able to use the virtual host, the name must be registered on the domain's DNS with an ``A`` or ``CNAME`` record.

 To each virtual host you can associate an **SSL certificate**.
 |product| supports the upload of multiple SSL *domain certificates*
 from the |adminui| and associate them to different domains, a procedure that requires only a few steps.

-.. note:: The generation of server-side certificates directly on
-   |product| and the management of wildcard certificate are tasks that
+.. card:: Infrastructure, wildcard, and domain certificates

+   During the |product| installation, a self-signed SSL certificate is created to allow basic access and configuration.
+However, before you put |product| in a production environment, you should install an **infrastructure certificate**.

-   can be carried out from the CLI only: check out section :ref:`install-SSL-cert` if you need to use either of them.
+   The server-side generation of an *infrastructure certificate* or even a *wildcard certificate* is a task that can be carried out from the CLI only: check out section :ref:`install-SSL-cert` for directions.

+   If you do not plan to have additional domains configured on
+   |product|, you're all done: no additional certificate is needed.

+   If you need to configure multiple domains on the same |product|
+   infrastructure, you can do it directly from the |adminui|, by generating a new certificate or uploading a commercial one that you have purchased.
+Let's Encrypt certificates are also supported and can be generated from the |adminui|, see :ref:`the procedure
+   <le-procedure>`.

+   If you plan to allow IMAP or POP clients to connect to |product|, you need to always configure them using the FQDN of the |carbonio infrastructure, for example *mail.example.com*, independent of the number (and names) of the domains present on the |product|
+   infrastructure.

 Select the virtual host, then click :blue:`VERIFY CERTIFICATE`.
 In the dialog, you can choose to use: